More like Frackenlooper—Amirite?

 Partly because of environmental activism and partly because of fracking’s poor public image from groundwater contamination and the massive Aliso Canyon gas leak, few candidates in the 2020 Democratic primary are describing natural gas as a “bridge fuel” to cleaner energy in their stump speeches the way President Obama and Hillary Clinton once did.
 Though there are major exceptions: Joe Biden has been supportive of fracking in the past, and so has former Rep. Beto O’Rourke, who walked the line in his 2018 Senate race by asserting that fracking should be done “in a responsible, safe way that does not jeopardize the environment.”

-Speaking from the state that’s been the frontline of the nation’s fracking boom, WildEarth Guardians’ Nichols says the “Democratic party has to have a come-to-Jesus moment in the 2020 election that they can’t save the climate with support of fracking.””
+Speaking from the state that’s been the frontline of the nation’s fracking boom, WildEarth Guardians’ Nichols says the “Democratic party has to have a come-to-Jesus moment in the 2020 election that they can’t save the climate with support of fracking.”